jbhopkins/bioxtasraw/docs/source/tutorial/s1_sec.rst

 #.
 Return to the Series control and plot panels.

 #.
 If you want to look at either individual profiles or the average of a
-    range of profiles you can send profiles to the main plot.
+    range of profiles you can send profiles to the Profiles plot.
 To select which series curve to send profiles from, star the series curve of interest.

     |series_star_png|

 #.
-In the ‘Data to main plot’ section enter the frame range of interest.
+In the ‘Data to Profiles plot’ section enter the frame range of interest.
     For this dataset, try the buffer range you selected: 539 to 568.
 Then click the ‘Average’ button.
-That will send the average buffer to the main plot.
+That will send the average buffer to the Profiles plot.

-    *   *Try:* Send the average of the sample range you selected to the main plot (693 to 722), carry out the subtraction, and verify it’s the same as the curve produced by the ‘To Main Plot’ button in the LC Series Analysis panel.
+    *   *Try:* Send the average of the sample range you selected to the main plot (693 to 722), carry out the subtraction, and verify it’s the same as the curve produced by the ‘To Profiles Plot’ button in the LC Series Analysis panel.

-    *   *Question:* When you send the sample average to the main plot you will get a warning that the profiles are different.
+    *   *Question:* When you send the sample average to the Profiles plot you will get a warning that the profiles are different.
 Why?

     |series_average_main_plot_png|

 #.
-You can also send subtracted (or baseline corrected data) to the main plot.
+You can also send subtracted (or baseline corrected data) to the Profiles plot.
     For the selected sample range, select the ‘Subtracted’ frames and send each individual profile to the plot using the ‘Plot’ button.